MWO Stuart (Stu) William Seki

 19 May 1933 – 20 October 2020

 This book is a collection of stories and photos from members (past and present) of The Corps of RCEME whose lives, in one way or another, were influenced by Col (Ret’d) Murray Johnston.

 20 February 1966 – 11 June 2020

-Corporal Aaron Michael St James
+Cpl Aaron Michael St James

 Corporal Aaron St James was born 20 April 1995 in Vancouver, British Columbia.
 He began his 7 year service to Canada on 26 March 2014.
 Following Basic training, he was posted first to the RCEME School at Canadian Forces Base Borden, and then to 1 Service Battalion at Canadian Forces Base Edmonton, to complete his Vehicle Technician training.
 Upon achieving his trade qualifications, Corporal St James was posted to the 2nd Battalion, Princess Patricia’s Canadian Light Infantry in Shilo, Manitoba in 2018.
 In June of 2019 he deployed to Latvia with the NATO Enhanced Forward Presence (eFP) Battle Group as part of Operation REASSURANCE, Rotation 19-02.